tprzyg/BrookstoneBedwarmer/README.md

-# BrookstoneBedwarmer
+# Brookstone Bedwarmer / Heated Mattress Pad Controller.

-This was a project to replace a flaky controller for a Brookstone Bedwarmer / Heated Mattress Pad.
+This was a project to replace a flaky controller for a Brookstone Bedwarmer / Heated Mattress Pad, purchased at Bed Bath and Beyond.
+The heated mattress pad worked well in the beginning in the US, but after moving to Japan it became very flaky (most likely not liking 100V/50Hz instead 0f 110V/60Hz).

 I used ESP32 board with 0.96" OLED SSD1306 type display, set of two solid state relays (for contorlling the A/C power) and a small 5V PSU board and a 2A fuse with a housing.
 Below are links to the products on Japanese Amazon site (I'm sure similar/comparable products exist on Amazon in any locality they serve or any electronics parts store).
 - ESP32 DevKit boards: https://amzn.asia/d/9b7Ar7T